sdsu-its/book-pog/ops/fs/desk.md

 ### Labeling Cases

 We have a few labels that can be assigned to cases.
 Labels are used both to categorize cases and to automate actions.
+Labels can also provide other agent a summary of the case, without needing to open the case and read through al of the interactions (messages).
 Most labels assigned to Blackboard Cases will begin with `BB` to indicate their association with Faculty Support Cases.

 | Label | Label Color \(Default/Blue if not specified\) | Usage |
 | :--- | :--- | :--- |